MKarthik9999/Kubernetes/README.md

 # Kubernetes
+1. kubectl get nodes -->  Lists all nodes in the cluster.
+2. kubectl cluster-info --> Displays the endpoint of the Kubernetes master and services.
 # What is a Pod?
 * A Pod is the smallest in Kubernetes, in Kubernetes we can’t directly deploy a container instead we create a pod and deploy a container in that pod.
 * A pod can have one or more containers, one container per pod is the ideal use case, the main container might be running our main application, and other containers are used to support our main application container. _**The other containers are called sidecar containers or helper containers**_.